downson-lang/downson/SPECIFICATION.md

 Downson (from markDOWN Object Notation) is an extension of the [Github Flavored Markdown](https://github.github.com/gfm/) syntax.
 Downson is an extension such that downson documents are valid GFM documents.
 Therefore implementors of this specification should first consult the GFM specification for guidelines.

+### Annotations

+In the subsequent sections, *Annotation* blocks are present to highlight the design decisions and considerations when creating this specification.

+### Presentation and Data Layer

 A downson document can be viewed from two perspectives:

   * elements that influence the appearance of the output generated from the downson document form the *presentation layer*,
   * elements that influence the shape and contents of the data generated from the downson document form the *data layer*.

-In the subsequent sections, *Annotation* blocks are present to highlight the design decisions and considerations when creating this specification.

 ### Handling Parser Failures